 — Dystocia: This happens to cats who are in labor.
 Dystocia happens when a kitten has a big head and gets stuck in the mother during labor.

 — Calcium oxalate urolithiasis: These are bladder and kidney stones.
 Often, cats with this disorder are often put on special foods to prevent the calcium deposits from forming.
 Infections can also cause bladder or kidney stones in cats.

 Exotic Shorthair Care & Grooming

 Unlike Persian cats, the Exotic Shorthair does a great job grooming themselves.
 However, to keep the fur extra clean, we suggest brushing every week to get debris and extra hair out.
+Consider getting a grooming glove to brush your cat, it might be easier for you both.
 Also, the tear ducts tend to drip and can cause staining on the face.
 So, wiping the cat’s face with a moist towel can help prevent the stains from getting bad.